leodlca/frogger-clone/README.md

 	- Added an "animation" for when the player runs out of HP.
 	- Fixed font incompatibility on linux.

+2. v1-beta-2.0
+	- Added Star, the game has a new objective.
+	- Changed main character.

 ## To-do List

-- Add different stages to the game, make it more complex and fun.
+- Add different stages to the game.
+- Add a sound when the player picks up the star.
+- Introduce Heart, so the player can get more lives.